About Origami Mechanisms

 Many resources and patterns already exist that can be adapted for engineering purposes.
 Books and papers have been written and published detailing how designs can be created and modified.
 Because it is such an ancient art, a lot of legwork has been done already.

 Thick folding, which is the application of origami principles to thick materials like wood or plastic, can prove challenging.
 This is because considerations must be taken for the flexible segments to deliver the same motion their paper counterparts could easily achieve.
 This creates unique challenges in the design of panel and hinges.
-We (along with others) have discovered ways to overcome these challenges.
+Here are a number of publications that we and others have released on overcoming these challenges.

 Creating Linkage Permutations to Prevent Self-Intersection and Enable Deployable Networks of Thick-Origami